salesforcecli/plugin-orchestrator/messages/appframework.delete.app.md

 # error.InvalidAppId.Actions

-- Verify the app ID format is correct
+- Verify the app ID format is correct.
-- Get valid app IDs using "sf orchestrator app list"
+- Get valid app IDs using "sf orchestrator app list".
-- App IDs should be 15 or 18 character Salesforce IDs
+- App IDs should be 15 or 18 character Salesforce IDs.

 # examples